 Questions To Ask When Selecting A Provider For Home Care

-Additional Questions To Ask
+Additional Questions to Ask

 Talk to the company about how their services will improve the life of you or your loved one.
 What services do they offer?
 Are those services provided by an individual or a team?
 What qualifications or licenses are employees required to have?
 Are employees trained on an ongoing basis so that they can stay up-to-date with all of the latest developments in the home care industry?
-Finally, ask about what steps the company takes to make sure that the person providing the care is a good fit for the patient.
+Finally, ask about what steps the company takes to ensure that the person providing the care is a good fit for the patient.

 Before hiring a company, find out if they provide a written document outlining the care plan.
 Discuss whether or not they use a patient’s Bill of Rights.
 Are there any tasks that the company will not perform?
-If you would like the care provider to work directly with your physician, find out whether or not they are willing to do that.
+If you would like the care provider to work directly with your physician, determine whether they are willing to do that.
 Discuss when services are available.
 If 24-hour care is required, find out whether or not the company can meet those needs.
 Discuss the resolution process for any problems that arise.
 Find out who to contact if you have any additional questions or concerns.
 Finally, check how soon the company could start providing home care services.